 Hello, my name is Jess.
 I've been working at CFN since the beginning of 2016.
 Before CFN I was working in Perth in supportive accommodation.

-I'm originally from England, Manchester so yep I've got a pommie accent and Manchester is a city, not bed linen to me.
-In 2010 I went traveling with my sisters and a close friend, we went to Latin America and South East Asia.
+I'm originally from England, Manchester so yep I've got a 'pommie' accent and Manchester is a city, not bed linen to me.
+In 2010 I went travelling with my sisters and a close friend, we went to Latin America and South East Asia.
 We experienced so many different cultures and visited so many amazing places.
-Australia was our final stop but then a year into traveling around working, I met my partner, 6 years on and a gorgeous little boy here we are today.
+Australia was our final stop but then a year into traveling around working, I met my partner, 6 years on and a gorgeous little boy and here we are today.

 2 years ago I became a mummy to my little man Grayson but before Grayson I was a step-parent to Taleisha.